 Counselling is available every Friday to students who have parental permission and have been referred to the counsellor.
+Students can elect to see the Counsellor without parental permission from the age of 15.

 https://education.nsw.gov.au/student-wellbeing